 - Not use a computer or a device which cannot be trusted

 - Not use public or internet café computers to access online services or perform financial transactions.

 Appearances are not always what they seem to be.
 You should always be somewhat sceptical if you are contacted by phone, mail or otherwise with unusual requests or offers that are too good to be true.
 Who can it be?

 Unknowingly passing on confidential information to the wrong person can have dire consequences.
 Imagine giving your SaxoTrader account details directly to a thief while believing that you are talking to a Saxo Group employee.

 Social engineering is the act of manipulating a person to unknowingly divulge confidential information, e.g. by imposing as a trusted professional wanting to assist with a specific issue.
 A person performing social engineering will collect information about you leading you to believe they are to be trusted.

-By following the guidelines below, you will minimize the risk of being the victim of a social engineering attack:
+By following the guidelines below, you will minimise the risk of being the victim of a social engineering attack:

-- Never divulge confidential account details or similar information to anyone, neither verbally or in writing.
-You will never be asked to do so by a Saxo Markets employee.
+- Never divulge confidential account details or similar information to anyone, neither verbally nor in writing.
+You will never be asked to do so by a Saxo Group employee.

-- Be skeptical of unusual calls by persons posing as Saxo Markets support staff or as a substitute for your regular advisor at Saxo Markets.
+- Be sceptical of unusual calls by persons posing as Saxo Group support staff or as a substitute for your regular advisor at Saxo Group.